rishuraj0909/Python_DXF_viewer/README.md

 Contributions are welcome!
 If you have any feature suggestions, bug reports, or improvements, please create a pull request or open an issue.

 ## About

-This project was developed by **[George Hill](https://github.com/georgeh1ll)**.
-It was created to provide a simple tool for viewing and measuring DXF files after discovering the lack of open-source, free options for simple .dxf file viewing.
-Other applications claim to be free but end up being free trials or have certain features heavily limited, this is completely free and I will continue to work on it during my spare time.
+This project was developed by Kumar Rishu Raj to provide a simple and efficient tool for viewing and measuring DXF files.
+The idea was inspired by the lack of open-source and completely free tools available for basic .dxf file visualization and measurement.

+Many existing applications claim to be free but are limited by trial periods or restricted features.
+This project aims to provide a fully free and lightweight DXF viewer that allows users to easily load, visualize, and measure elements from CAD drawings.

 ## Acknowledgments